 The Company is dependent on complex information technology systems to operate its business, enhance customer service, improve the efficiency of its supply chain and increase employee efficiency.
 Certain of these information technology systems are hosted by third party service providers.
 The Company's information technology systems, as well as those of the Company's third party service providers, are subject to damage or interruption from power outages, computer and telecommunications failures, computer viruses, malicious service disruptions, catastrophic events and user errors.
-Significant disruptions in the information technology systems of the Company's financial condition and results of operations.
+Significant disruptions in the information technology systems of the Company or its third party service providers could adversely affect the Company's financial condition and results of operations.